ZoomInfo

 Accurate forecasts let you make decisions before problems show up.
 When you know what revenue is coming, you can hire the right people, allocate budget where it matters, and manage cash flow instead of scrambling when the quarter goes sideways.

-Capacity planning works the same way.
-You staff based on what's coming, not what already happened.
+• Capacity planning: Staff based on what's coming, not what already happened

 Financial Planning and Cash Flow